snisarg/snisarg.github.io/_posts/2020-07-25-tax-advantaged-accounts.markdown

 You want to start as early as possible as each of these accounts have a yearly maximum allowed.

-I love the ROTH accounts because I can invest in safe investments which don't get special tax treatments like the long term capital gains tax.
+I love the Roth accounts because I can invest in safe investments which don't get special tax treatments like the long term capital gains tax.
 For more information, see [Investing, Taxes and Tax Advantaged Accounts]({{ site.baseurl }}{% post_url 2020-05-23-investing-taxes-and-tax-advantaged-account %}).

 ### HSA

 By getting an account with someone that lets you upload receipts for future reimbursement, the pain to manage an HSA account is almost out.
 My current employer does not support it, but paying no tax on investments is great.

-### Backdoor ROTH IRA
+### Backdoor Roth IRA

 I've started investing with this account ever since I got to know about it.
 I am risking not being able to withdraw the principle amount for 5 years, but in return I save tax on investments that I would have made anyway with that money.